nmfs-fish-tools/ghactions4r/README.md

 ## What is in ghactions4r?

 This repo contains a [collection of reusable workflows](https://github.com/nmfs-fish-tools/ghactions4r/tree/main/.github/workflows) found helpful for R packages.
-In addition, {ghactions4r} contains helper functions for setting up the workflows in a separate R package Github repository.
+In addition, {ghactions4r} contains helper functions for setting up the workflows in a separate R package GitHub repository.

 ## How do I use these workflows in my R package?